JUCE Components: Mouse & Keyboard Listening

 The right half of the red component returns true for hitTest (shown with a dashed border).
 Mouse events in the left half default to the yellow component underneath.

-You can create additional MouseListeners and listen to mouse events from any Component, adding them via addMouseListener.
+When needed, you can create additional MouseListeners to listen to mouse events from any Component.

-For example, you could have an “interactive help” feature where you add a listener to many UI components and depending on the component, show contextual help.
+For example, you could have an “interactive help” feature.
+Depending on what the user is hovering over, you will show some contextual help.

-Daniel’s Forum Gotcha™️: Every component is already a MouseListener, so if you add a listener, avoid having the added listener be another Component.
-This gets hairy.
-You’ll have to disentangle the events coming in for the component itself from the ones added.
+Daniel’s Forum Gotcha™️: Every component is already a MouseListener.
+What does this mean?
+If you add another listener, avoid having that listener be derived from Component, or things get hairy.
+You’ll have to somehow disentangle mouse events coming in for component itself vs. the listener.
+Basically, it’s best to create a fresh class that inherits from MouseListener and doesn’t inherit from Component.

-Gotcha #2: As with other listeners across JUCE, whatever listeners you add in the constructor, be sure to remove in the destructor.
-In this case, remember to call removeMouseListener.
+Gotcha #2: As with other listeners across JUCE, whatever listeners you add in the constructor, be sure to remove in the destructor by calling removeMouseListener.

 Keyboard Listening